 For 30 years, Innergex has believed in a world where abundant renewable energy promotes healthier communities and creates shared prosperity.
-As an independent renewable power producer which develops, acquires, owns and operates hydroelectric facilities, wind farms and solar farms, Innergex is convinced that generating power from renewable sources will lead the way to a better world.
+As an independent renewable power producer which develops, acquires, owns and operates hydroelectric facilities, wind farms, solar farms and energy storage facilities, Innergex is convinced that generating power from renewable sources will lead the way to a better world.
 Innergex conducts operations in Canada, the United States, France and Chile.

 Who is funding the Kahana Solar Project?

 Innergex will be responsible for 100% of the development, construction, and start-up costs.
 After completion, Innergex will also be responsible for all operational and maintenance costs.

 Will this mean increased costs for consumers?

 Maui has some of the highest electricity prices in the United States at 35 cents per kWh.
 The price of solar plus battery energy storage in the recent Maui Electric RFPs is the lowest to date for renewable electricity in the state.
 The Project will provide a fixed, long-term price for 25-years, in place of volatile prices of fossil fuels, which will put downward pressure on electricity rates.

 What will the Project accomplish?

 The Kahana Solar Project will power approximately 11,600 homes with renewable energy.
 This will contribute to the State of Hawaii’s goal to be 100% renewable by 2045 and reduce the state’s dependency on imported fossil fuels.
 The project capitalizes on an abundant solar resource which is the least expensive form of renewable energy available in Hawaii today.